albertoruibal/carballo/readme.md

 * Move iterator sorting moves with four killer move slots, Static Exchange Evaluation (SEE), Most Valuable Victim/Least Valuable Aggressor (MVV/LVA) and history heuristic
 * PVS searcher
 * Aspiration window, moves only one border of the window if it falls out
-* Transposition Table (TT) with zobrist keys (it uses two zobrist keys per board to avoid collisions) and multiprobe
+* Transposition Table (TT) with Zobrist keys (it uses two Zobrist keys per board to avoid collisions) and multiprobe
 * Quiescent Search (QS) with only good or equal captures (according to SEE) and limited check generation
 * Internal Iterative Deepening to improve sorting
 * Extensions: Check (only with positive SEE), pawn push, mate threat and singular move
 * Reductions: Late Move Reductions (LMR)
 * Pruning: Null move pruning, static null move pruning, futility pruning and history pruning
 * Pluggable evaluator function, distinct functions provided: the Simplified Evaluator Function, other Complete and other Experimental
-* Selectable ELO level with an UCI parameter
+* Selectable ELO level with a UCI parameter
 * Supports Chess960
-* Polyglot opening book support; in the code it includes Fruit's Small Book
+* Polyglot opening book support; the code includes Fruit's Small Book
 * FEN notation import/export support, also EPD support for testing
-* JUnit used for testing, multiple test suites provided (Perft, BS2830, BT2630, LCTII, WinAtChess, etc.)
+* JUnit is used for testing, with multiple test suites provided (Perft, BS2830, BT2630, LCTII, WinAtChess, etc.)

-Test results in a Intel Xeon CPU limited to 2.0GHz for consistency:
+Test results on an Intel Xeon CPU limited to 2.0GHz for consistency:

 | Test suite       | Time per position | Version 1.8 | Version 1.7 |
 | ---------------- | -----------------:| -----------:| -----------:|